jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 Since the two loops are not nested, we simply add the time complexities of each loop to receive the overall time complexity of this algorithm.
 The result is `Θ(2n)` or simply `Θ(n)`.

-I doubt there is a solution to this problem which would only require constant time complexity.
+I doubt there is a solution to this problem which would only require constant time.
 Therefore, this algorithm is as time efficient as any other optimal solution.

 *Note: Again, I deliberately used Big-Θ notation here.*